GlaireDaggers/Unity-Netcode.IO/README.md

 } );
 ```

-Assuming you have a connect token and a client created, you can connect to a server using `NetcodeClient.Connect`:
+Assuming you have a byte[] connect token and a client created, you can connect to a server using `NetcodeClient.Connect`:

 ```c#
 client.Connect( connectToken, () =>